NCCP Coaching Clinics

 scenarios the coach requires trained status at this level.
 In other scenarios certified status is required.

-Coachces at the Peewee AAA level and above must certify at the Development 1 level.
+Coachces at the U13 AAA level and above must certify at the Development 1 level.
 Coaches at the Reb B, A and AA levels are required to be trained only.
 For more information on the difference between trained and certified status click here.

 The clinic is a two day event.
 Coaches will receive approximatly 12 hours of in-class instruction and